Ocampo ends World Bank bid, backs Nigerian

 | WASHINGTON/BRASILIA

-Okonjo-Iweala is now the sole candidate from developing nations in a race against U.S. nominee Jim Yong Kim, a Korean-American health expert who appears almost certain to win the post.
+Okonjo-Iweala, a former World Bank managing director, is now the sole candidate from developing nations in a race against U.S. nominee Jim Yong Kim, a Korean-American health expert who appears almost certain to secure the post.

-Ocampo said his candidacy had been "handicapped" by a lack of support from his own country.
+Ocampo, who was nominated by Brazil, said his candidacy had been "handicapped" by a lack of support from his own country.
+Colombia said last month it was focusing on a bid for the presidency of the International Labor Organization, where it had a greater chance of success.

 "It is clear that the process is shifting from a strict merit-based competition, in which my candidacy stood on strong grounds, into a more political-oriented exercise," he said in a statement.